vgurianov/uml-sp/docs/index.md

 <h1 id="header-1"><a href="#header-1"></a>UML2 SP.
 What Is It?</h1>
 The UML2 SP (UML Scientific Profile) is UML-profile for development of a simulation models.
-UML2 SP is like a lite version of standard profile for Unified Process and support Use-Case Model, Analysis Model, Design Model.
+UML2 SP is like a lite version of standard profile for Unified Process and support Use-Case Model, Analysis Model and Design Model.
 The language fit to simulation in science.
 It is profile based on UML 2.5.
 <br/><a href="annotations">Preview</a>
+<br/><a href="oos">What is object-oriented simulation (OOS)?</a>

 <h1 id="header-3"><a href="#header-2"></a>Learning</h1>